janko/janko.io/_posts/2015-05-18-lets-keep-frontend-outside-of-ruby.md

 JavaScript has evolved significantly since then, and it is able to take care of itself now.

-I think it's time we hand over frontend to the Node.js ecosystem and JavaScript frameworks (instead of having spaghetti code), use our Rails apps only for JSON API.
+I think it's time we hand over frontend to the Node.js ecosystem of build tools and JavaScript frameworks (instead of having spaghetti code), use our Rails apps only for JSON API.
 What are the advantages of this design?

 ## Ability to focus on the backend